 I truly hate this cupboard.
-It's used often, since I send my girls to school with a lunch every day, and I prefer to use the container instead of buying plastic baggies all the time.
-But every time I'm making lunches, I get frustrated because I can never find containers and lids that match without pulling 25 things out of the cupboard.
+It’s used often, since I send my girls to school with a lunch every day, and I prefer to use a container instead of buying plastic baggies all the time.
+But every time I’m making lunches, I get frustrated because I can never find containers and lids that match without pulling 25 things out of the cupboard.

 I even have a bin that’s just for lids, but if you look closely, you’ll see it doesn’t matter that much.